multiformats/java-multihash/README.md

 `mvn package` will build a JAR file with Maven dependency information.

 ## Releasing
 The version number is specified in `build.xml` and `pom.xml` and must be changed in both places in order to be accurately reflected in the JAR file manifest.
+A git tag must be added in the format "vx.x.x" for JitPack to work.

 ## Maintainers